mooneclipsed/myagent/docs/refactor-v2/07-migration-roadmap.md

 ## Phase 5: Optional Transcript Replay

-- Keep `standard_messages` as the platform message format.
+- Keep `StandardMessage` as the platform message format.
 - Add persistence only if cross-framework replay becomes a concrete requirement.
-- Replay `standard_messages` only when the optional transcript store exists and framework-private session state is missing or incompatible.
+- Do not replay `standard_messages` in the first implementation.
 - Keep framework-private state as the preferred same-framework recovery path.

 Validation:

 - Same tenant/session can continue after runtime replacement.
 - Same-framework replay works from framework-private session state.
+Missing or incompatible state creates a fresh framework session.
 Optional cross-framework replay is explicitly deferred.

 ## Phase 6: API And UAT Refresh